brycewray/hugo-site/content/posts/2021/09/transition.md

 Now, I need no such imagination.
 Now, for the first time in forty-plus years, my schedule is fully mine to manage.[^5] And, if the choice remains mine, it will stay that way.

 My workday is done.
 While I do and will miss many of those folks with whom I formerly shared it over the decades, I won't miss *it*.
-To paraphrase the [familiar quotation](https://quoteinvestigator.com/2021/03/31/deathbed-wish/): "I never heard a dying man say, 'I wish I'd spent more time at work.'"
+To paraphrase the [familiar quotation](https://quoteinvestigator.com/2021/03/31/deathbed-wish/): "I never heard a dying man say, 'I wish I'd spent more time at work.’"
 And, although I am quite alive and well, rest assured you won't catch *me* saying, writing, or thinking anything of the kind, either.

 [^1]:	To put it another way, I could echo the words of George S. Patton as portrayed in the 1970 film about his World War II exploits: "All right now, by God, **that's *enough***!"